40th Anniversary Production

 dlr Mill Theatre – 7 to 11 February 2023

-Balally Players opens its 2023 programme, in its 40th year, with a special Anniversary production, 'The Beauty Queen of Leenane' by Martin McDonagh.
+During February, in its 40th year, Balally Players opened its 2023 programme with a special Anniversary production of 'The Beauty Queen of Leenane' by Martin McDonagh.

 Prior to his success with 'In Bruges' and the 'Banshees of Inisherin', this was McDonagh's debut play, the work that launched his career and electrified audiences.
 It introduced the world to McDonagh's darkly comic style, at times hilarious, at times vicious.